-Activists Brace For 2019 Abortion Rights Battles In the States
+Activists Brace For 2019 Abortion-Rights Battles In The States

-With a newly configured U.S. Supreme Court, the stakes are high for abortion rights battles at the state level.
-Abortion rights advocates and opponents are preparing for a busy year — from a tug-of-war over Roe v.
+With a newly configured U.S. Supreme Court, the stakes are high for abortion-rights battles at the state level.
+Abortion-rights advocates and opponents are preparing for a busy year — from a tug-of-war over Roe v.
 Wade to smaller efforts that could expand or restrict access to abortion.

 Supreme Court Justice Brett Kavanaugh is known for his conservative record on issues including reproductive rights.
-And with his confirmation, many abortion rights opponents see new opportunities to restrict the procedure at the state level.
+And with his confirmation, many abortion-rights opponents see new opportunities to restrict the procedure at the state level.

 "The pro-life movement has been talking about more pro-life-friendly courts for years, and we see Kavanaugh really tilting that balance," says Jamieson Gordon with Ohio Right to Life.

-Activists in Ohio just pushed through a law banning a common second trimester abortion procedure called dilation and extraction.
-Gordon says her group is feeling optimistic, and working to pass more restrictions in the new year.
+Activists in Ohio just pushed through a law banning a common second-trimester abortion procedure called dilation and extraction.
+Gordon says her group is feeling optimistic and is working to pass more restrictions in the new year.

 "It really has been encouraging for us knowing that if our bill ... got picked up to go to the court, that we would have a more favorable court," she says.
 "So I do think that we've seen the tide turn."